seanhellier/clicky-game/README.md

 # Clickey Game

-This is a React-based web application that allows you to click on a random domino, causing the software to reshuffle the arrangement.
+This is a React-based web application that allows users to click on a random domino, causing the software to reshuffle the arrangement.
 The goal of the game is to click on all 12 dominos without selecting the same one twice.

 ## Getting Started